algolia/autocomplete/packages/website/docs/creating-multi-source-autocompletes.md

 :::note

-**You must have a populated [Query Suggestions](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/#implementing-query-suggestions) index to use this plugin.** If you don't have a Query Suggestions index yet, follow the guide on [creating a Query Suggestions index](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/how-to/creating-a-query-suggestions-index/js/).
+If you don't have a Query Suggestions index yet, follow the guide on [creating a Query Suggestions index](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/how-to/creating-a-query-suggestions-index/js/).
+You can also use the demo application credentials and index name provided in this tutorial.

 :::